AMWA-TV/bcp-008-01/docs/Overview.md

 `Note`: The overall status might remain the same even when specific domain statuses change but the overall status message might change because a different combination of internal states is causing the current overall status value.

-The following recommendations are in place when mapping specific domain statuses in the combined overall status:
+Devices MUST follow the rules listed below when mapping specific domain statuses in the combined overall status:

-* Inactive/Not used states are neutral and do no affect the overall status
+* When the Receiver is Inactive the overall status uses the Inactive option
-* The overall status takes the worst state across the different domains (if one status is PartiallyHealthy (or equivalent) and another is Unhealthy (or equivalent) then the overall status would be Unhealthy)
+* When the Receiver is Active the overall status takes the worst state across the different domains (if one status is PartiallyHealthy (or equivalent) and another is Unhealthy (or equivalent) then the overall status would be Unhealthy)
-* The overall status is Healthy only when all domain statuses are either Healthy or a neutral state (Inactive/Not used)
+* The overall status is Healthy only when all domain statuses are either Healthy or a neutral state (e.g. Not used)
+* When activating a Receiver, it is expected for devices to go through a period of instability when connecting to the new stream.
+The overall status transitions immediately to a Healthy state and delays the reporting of errors for a configurable amount of time (devices use 5s as the default activation error reporting delay - the means by which this default value can be changed is not in scope of this API specification and MUST be documented in the product user guide) after which it can transition to PartiallyHealthy or Unhealthy by taking the worst state across the different domains.

 The proposed models are minimal and they can be implemented as is or derived in [vendor specific variants](https://specs.amwa.tv/ms-05-02/latest/docs/Introduction.html) which can add more statuses, properties and methods.